jhpyle/docassemble/_docs/development.md

 pip install --no-deps --force-reinstall --upgrade ./docassemble_base ./docassemble_webapp ./docassemble_demo
 {% endhighlight %}

-The `--no-deps` and `--no-index` flags speed up the installation process because they cause `pip` not to go on the internet to update all the dependency packages.
+The `--no-deps` flags speed up the installation process because it causes `pip` to only install the specified packages and not all of their required dependencies.

 After you run `pip`, you need to restart the services that use the [Python] code.
 If you are only going to test your code using the web